School Curriculum - Physical Education & Games

 Physical Education and Games at Kirkham Grammar School provides the unique opportunity for all pupils to perform at the highest level in various sports whilst simultaneously experiencing a broad and balanced curriculum taught through a range of activities.
 Pupils have the chance to represent the school in one of the many teams and individual sports in our highly competitive fixtures programme.
 Elsewhere pupils can enjoy the range of activities on offer in the curriculum or at club practice.
-A concern for the health of the pupil and the role of exercise in maintaining fitness remain key aspects of all the work done in PE and Games.
+A concern for the health of the pupil and the role of exercise in maintaining fitness remain key aspects of all the work undertaken in PE and Games.

 GCSE Physical Education

 Pupils are taught both the theory and practical elements of Physical Education.
 Pupils select and study three activities for practical assessment, one individual and two team or vice versa, plus a Non-Examined Assessment (NEA) on one of their chosen sports.